-John Slater is a creative director, a lecturer,an art director, film extra and (most importantly here at London Voiceover) a voiceover artist!
+John Slater is a creative director, a lecturer,an art director, film extra and (most importantly here at Manchester Voiceover) a voiceover artist!

 John’s career has resembled something of an airline timetable, with arrivals (and departures) in Auckland, Sydney, Melbourne, Toronto, Vancouver, Dubai, Hong Kong, Tokyo, Singapore Cairo, Cape Town, Nairobi, Jeddah,Addis Ababa, Jamaica, and Trinidad & Tobago.

 He’s worked on everything from Apple computers to Zyliss food processors.

 His name has featured in awards annuals around the globe, garnering over 100 statues and certificates.

 Rob is a cheery fellow with lively, friendly and flexible voice!

 A unique blend of soft well spoken Merseyside and South Wales gives a reassuring professional blend for commercial and corporate and a great range of accents from both hemispheres with wicked comic timing for more lighted hearted projects.